Ian-morph/public-showcase/case_study.md

 # Dataset

-You will be working with the following dataset: [COVID-19 Patient](https://www.kaggle.com/datasets/meirnizri/covid19-dataset/data)
+ The following dataset is used: [COVID-19 Patient](https://www.kaggle.com/datasets/meirnizri/covid19-dataset/data)

 The dataset was provided by the Mexican government, and contains the following information:
 - usmer: Indicates whether the patient treated medical units of the first, second or third level